mainadennis/php-class-for-php-and-sql-error-logging-into-a-file/README.md

  i will be happy to assist
 #
 ## want something improved or added?
- make a pull request at github @ github.com/maina-dennis
+  fork me at github @ github.com/maina-dennis
 #
 ## Regards,
 # Dentricedev